Meta announces AI training and inference chip project

 By Katie Paul and Stephen Nellis

-NEW YORK, May 18 (Reuters) - Meta Platforms META.O on Thursday shared new details on projects it was pursuing to make its data centers better suited to supporting artificial intelligence work, including a custom chip "family" that it said it was developing in-house.
+NEW YORK, May 18 (Reuters) - Meta Platforms META.O on Thursday shared new details on its data center projects to better support artificial intelligence work, including a custom chip "family" being developed in-house.

-The Facebook and Instagram owner said in a series of blog posts that it designed a first-generation chip in 2020 as part of the Meta Training and Inference Accelerator (MTIA) program, which was aimed at improving efficiency for the recommendations models it uses to serve ads and other content in news feeds.
+The Facebook and Instagram owner said in a series of blog posts that it designed a first-generation chip in 2020 as part of the Meta Training and Inference Accelerator (MTIA) program.
+The aim was to improve efficiency for the recommendations models it uses to serve ads and other content in news feeds.

 Reuters previously reported that the company was not planning to deploy its first in-house AI chip widely and was already working on a successor.
 The blog posts portrayed the first MTIA chip as a learning opportunity.